 Tip

 By default, users only receive push notifications for @ mentions.
-If you'd like to receive notifications for every new message, or none at all, you'll need to adjust your notification settings for each channel using the steps above.
+If you'd like to receive notifications for every new message, or none at all, you'll need to adjust your notification settings for each channel.

 Frequently asked questions

-Do #channels work the same on the Dialpad mobile app?
+Do #channels work the same on the Dialpad mobile apps?

 No, you can send and receive #channels messages on mobile, but can’t browse, join or create #channels via mobile.